Understanding estimated callback time (ECBT)

 Before we begin to understand the way in which ECBT is calculated, let's define a few important terms that we will see in the ECBT formulas.
 Use the following table as a reference to understand the terminology used throughout this guide.

-The formulas used to calculate the ECBT vary based on whether you plan to use a high-priority or normal-priority holding queue as the Call Center Phone Number destination.
+The formulas used to calculate the ECBT vary based on whether you plan to use a high-priority or normal-priority holding queue as the Callback Phone Number destination.
 Using a high-priority queue is the recommended best practice in most scenarios.

 Two different scenarios can impact the calculation of ECBT: